 Employee Happiness at CW Crates & Pallets

-CW Crates & Pallets President and Owner, Frank Duffy, realizes the value in investing in employee happiness.
-The return on this investment can include less turnover, heightened productivity and performance, and a better product or service—all of which lead to increased revenue and higher profits.
+CW Crates & Pallets President and Owner, Frank Duffy, realizes the value in creating great jobs and investing in employee happiness.
+The return on this investment can include less turnover, heightened productivity and performance, and a better product or service — all of which lead to increased revenue and higher profits.

 So how does one approach employee happiness?